-Money, the accumulation of financial assets and the cornering of the earth’s resources for organizational exploitation will soon prove utterly useless and futile, provided that these resources of energy and the mode of their release remain in the hands of the people’s chosen representatives and are not the secret possession of certain groups of powerful men or of any one nation.
-Atomic energy belongs to the masses.
-The responsibility for its control must lie in the hands of the men of goodwill, and these should be chosen by the nations —the United States and Great Britain— who worked so selflessly at the needed research.
+Money, the accumulation of financial assets and the cornering of the earth's resources for organizational exploitation will soon prove utterly useless and futile, provided that these resources of energy and the mode of their release remain in the hands of the people's chosen representatives and are not the secret possession of certain groups of powerful men or of any one nation.
+Atomic energy belongs to humanity as a whole.
+The responsibility for its control must lie in the hands of the men of goodwill.
 They must control its destiny and make it available along constructive lines for the use of men everywhere.
-No one nation should own [page 130] the formula or secret for the release of energy.
-It belongs to humanity.
+No one nation should own the formula or secret for the release of energy.
 Until mankind, however, has moved forward in its understanding of right human relations, an international group of men of goodwill—trusted and chosen by the people—should safeguard these potencies.

 If this energy is released into constructive channels and if it remains safely guarded by the right men, the capitalistic system is doomed.
-The problem of labor will then be the major problem of unemployment—a dreaded word which will soon be so meaningless in the golden age which lies ahead.
+The problem of labour will then be the major problem of unemployment—a dreaded word which will be meaningless in the golden age which lies ahead.
 The masses will then be faced by the problem of leisure.
-It is a problem which when faced and solved will release the creative energy of man into channels undreamed of today.
+This is a problem which when faced and solved will release the creative energy of man into channels undreamed of today.

-The release of atomic energy is the first of many great releases in all the kingdoms of nature; the great release ahead of humanity will bring into expression mass creative powers, spiritual potencies and psychic unfoldments which will prove and demonstrate the divinity and the immortality of man.
+The release of atomic energy is the first of many great releases in all the kingdoms of nature; the great [Page 83] release still ahead of humanity will bring into expression mass creative powers, spiritual potencies and psychic unfoldments which will prove and demonstrate the divinity and the immortality of man.

 All this will take time.
 The time factor must govern as never before the activities of the men of goodwill and the work of those whose task it is to educate not only the children and the youth of the world but also to train humanity in the major undertaking of right human relations and in the possibilities immediately ahead.
 The note to be struck and the word to be emphasized is humanity.
-Only one dominant concept can today save the world from a looming economic fight to the death, can prevent the uprising again of the old materialistic systems of the past, can stop the re-emerging of the old ideas and concepts and can bring to an end the subtle control [page 131] by the financial interests and the violent discontent of the masses.
+Only one dominant concept can today save the world from a looming economic fight to the death, can prevent the uprising again of the materialistic systems of the past, can stop the re-emerging of the old ideas and concepts and can bring to an end the subtle control by the financial interests and the violent discontent of the masses.
 A belief in human unity must be endorsed.
-This unity must be grasped as something worth fighting and dying for; it must constitute the new foundation for all our political, religious and social re-organization and must provide the theme for our educational systems.
-Human unity, human understanding, human relationships, human fair play and the essential oneness of all men—these are the only concepts upon which to construct the new world, through which to abolish competition and to bring to an end the exploitation of one class by another class and the hitherto unfair possession of the earth’s wealth.
-As long as there are the very rich and the very poor, men are falling short of their high destiny.
+This unity must be grasped as something worth fighting and dying for; it must constitute the new foundation for all our political, religious and social reorganization and must provide the theme for our educational systems.
+Human unity, human understanding, human relationships, human fair play and the essential oneness of all men—these are the only concepts upon which to construct the new world, through which to abolish competition and to bring to an end the exploitation of one section of humanity by another and the hitherto unfair possession of the earth's wealth.
+As long as there are extremes of riches and poverty men are falling short of their high destiny.